knative/docs/docs/eventing/sources/sinkbinding/getting-started.md

     kubectl logs -l <event-sink> -c <container> --since=10m
     ```
     Where:
-    - `<event-sink>` is the name of the event sink you created.
+    - `<event-sink>` is the name of your event sink.
     - `<container>` is the name of the container your event sink is running in.

     For example:
     ```bash
-    kubectl logs -l serving.knative.dev/service=event-display -c user-container --since=10m
+    $ kubectl logs -l serving.knative.dev/service=event-display -c user-container --since=10m
     ```
 2. From the output, observe the lines showing the request headers and body of the event message,
 sent by the source to the display function.
 For example: